LucasEnard/iris-local-ml/README.md

 ## 4.2.
 SECOND CASE : YOU WANT TO DOWNLOAD A MODEL FROM HUGGINGFACE
 In this case, you must find the URL of the model on HuggingFace;
 ### 4.2.1.
 Settings
-From here you must go to the parameters of the `Python.MLOperation`.<br>
+From here you must go to the parameters of the `Hugging`.<br>
-Click on the `Python.MLOperation` then go to `settings` in the right tab, then in the `Python` part, then in the `%settings` part.
+Click on the `HuggingFace` operation of your choice then go to `settings` in the right tab, then in the `Python` part, then in the `%settings` part.
 Here, you can enter or modify any parameters ( don't forget to press `apply` once your are done ).<br>
 Here's some example configuration for some models we found on HuggingFace :<br>